Access factsheets providing information on employment law issues for Ireland

 Great Britain: The Parental Leave (EU Directive) Regulations 2013

 Northern Ireland: No equivalent.
-There has been a consultation on a number of the changes implemented in Great Britain including mandatory early conciliation and reform of the law on whistleblowing which was due to close on 5 November 2013.
+There has been a consultation on a number of the changes implemented in Great Britain including reform of the law on whistleblowing which was due to close on 5 November 2013.
 The removal of discrimination questionnaires will not apply in Northern Ireland and there is no consultation on it as yet.
 Employers should assume that questionnaires remain.

 Northern Ireland: No equivalent